vfrico/kge-server/doc/source/modules/restservice.rst

     acabado pueden ser eliminadas sin previo aviso.

     Some tasks can inform to the user about its progress.
-It is done through the progress param, which has *do* and *total* arguments.
-The *do* shows the tasks done at the moment of the request, and the *total* shows all the tasks planned to do.
+It is done through the progress param, which has *current* and *total* relative arguments, and *current_steps* and *total_steps* absolute arguments.
+When a task involves some steps and the number of small tasks to be done in next step cannot be discovered, the current and total will only indicate progress in current step, and will not include previous step, expected to be already done, or next step which is expected to be empty.

     :param int task_id: id único de la tarea a consultar
     :statuscode 200: Muestra el estado de la tarea